 Potential Defenses Employed by Johnson & Johnson

 The defendant isn't helpless in civil litigation.
-The burden of proof falls on plaintiffs in these matters, and defendants work to poke holes in their allegations.
-Johnson & Johnson will undoubtedly appeal the recent judgments against them, and will likely have a measure of success in trimming down the punitive damages awarded to the plaintiffs.
+The burden of proof falls on plaintiffs in these matters, and defendants work to poke holes in their cases.
+Johnson & Johnson will undoubtedly appeal the recent judgments against them, and will likely have some success in trimming down the punitive damages they were ordered to pay.

 In tort litigation, the outcome of every case is determined by its individual merits and details.
 If they continue trying to battle individual plaintiffs in court, Johnson & Johnson has at least two defenses they could try:

 - The talcum label notes that the product is for "external use only."
-It is meant for topical application; the argument could be made that applying it to an area of the body with access inside disregards the terms of the warning label.
-This appears to be the legal hill they've chosen to die on--users' violation of stated terms of use.
+It is meant for application on the skin, so the argument could be made that applying it to an area of the body with access inside disregards the terms of the warning label.
+This appears to be the hill they've chosen to fight on—users' violation of stated terms of use.

-This argument shouldn't carry much weight.
-The warning label does not include any information related to the possible hazards of internal exposure; it only advises its intent for external use.
-Plaintiffs can likely argue that their use was external, with the unfortunate side effect of some of it making its way into their bodies.
-After all, application to the skin is well-known to run the risk of internalizing particles through inhalation, which is a similar idea. - The other potential argument would be about causation--more particularly the proximate cause cause of the damage.
+Frankly, this argument shouldn't carry much weight.
+The warning label doesn't include any information related to the possible hazards of internal exposure; it only advises its intent for external use.
+Plaintiffs can likely argue that their use was external, with the unfortunate side effect that some got inside.
+Applying it to the skin also runs the risk of inhaling some, which is similar in principle. - The other potential argument would be about causation—more particularly the proximate cause cause of the damage.
 Proximate cause is generally considered to be the action or issue most directly related to the suffered injury.

-Using this argument, J&J might be able to take the steam out of a good many cases, unless a good attorney can connect the talcum powder use to the discovered tumors.
-As previously noted, though, doctors have located talc particles from biopsies on excised tumors, so this evidence will conceivably be available when needed.
+Using those arguments, J&J might be able to take the steam out of a good many cases, unless a knowledgeable attorney can connect the talcum powder to the cancers.
+For example, doctors have located talc particles in tumor biopsies, so that evidence might be available when needed.

 Why This Litigation (and Those Like It) Are So Important

 When we talk about a company putting out a drug or a product that can cause harm, we're dealing in the realm of products liability.
 Inherent to this branch of the law is the idea that manufacturers owe it to the people buying their products to a) make them as safe as possible and b) tell people about the ways that normal use could cause them harm.
-When they fail to live up to this obligation, it can be posited that they commit an act of negligence.
+When they fail to live up to this obligation, they may commit an act of negligence.
 Demonstrable negligence is a cornerstone of seeking damages in product liability claims.

 As in many of these claims, the specific type of negligence allegedly demonstrated by Johnson & Johnson is failure to warn.
 In this instance, that failure appears deliberate and spans decades of foreknowledge.